sgarciagallego/sgarciagallego/README.md

 Frontend Developer
 ------------------

 An 18-year-old Frontend Web Developer coming to 3 years' commercial experience in the field.
-Proficiency with versioning systems, local and remote repositories, HTML5, CSS3, JavaScript ES6 and NPM.
+Proficiency with versioning systems, design systems, ES6+ JavaScript, React, Gatsby.js and am currently learning Next.js.
 Currently developing knowledge on React with Gatsby, by creating the new iteration of my personal portfolio using these technologies.

 * 🌍  I'm based in London (Brighton from Sep 2022)
 * 🖥️  See my portfolio at [sergiogarciagallego.com](http://sergiogarciagallego.com)